Matthew Morgan (politician): Healthcare

 Morgan opposed a 2019 bill to create a Prescription Drug Affordability Board to negotiate the prices of prescription drugs, expressing concern that the board would lead to shortages of life-saving medications.
+In July 2025, he supported provisions in the One Big Beautiful Bill Act to add stricter eligibility requirements for Medicaid, saying that it was not "a taxpayer responsibility to provide for the able-bodied people what they should be able to provide for themselves".

+Housing

+During the 2024 legislative session, Morgan opposed bills to give tenants the right of first refusal if the property owner of their residence seeks to sell the property and another that would put rent payments in escrow if a landlord neglects life-threatening defects in a tenant's residence, saying that legislators should instead focus on passing bills to crack down on "slum tenants" instead of slumlords.

 National politics

 Morgan supported Donald Trump in the 2020 presidential election.
 He criticized Michael Steele's decision to join The Lincoln Project, saying "It definitely conflicts with where the party is as a whole."
+In May 2024, Morgan signed onto a letter condemning the jury's guilty verdict in the Trump hush money trial, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".

+In February 2025, Morgan said he supported the second presidency of Donald Trump and defended the Trump administration's mass firing of federal employees, saying that he felt losing a job "necessarily doesn't have to be a bad thing".

+In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Morgan suggested in a post on Twitter that states like Maryland caused Texas Republicans to redraw their congressional districts and redrawing Maryland's congressional districts to have a congressional delegation of entirely Democrats would result in "economic suicide".

 Social issues

 In March 2018, Morgan opposed legislation that would have renamed the Harry W. Nice Memorial Bridge after senator Thomas M. Middleton.

-In April of the same year, Morgan proposed an amendment to expand net neutrality legislation to regulate privacy policies on social media companies; the amendment was rejected over concerns that it did not fit the scope of the bill.
+In April 2018, Morgan proposed an amendment to expand net neutrality legislation to regulate privacy policies on social media companies; the amendment was rejected over concerns that it did not fit the scope of the bill.

 Following the murder of George Floyd on May 25, 2020, Morgan called Floyd's death "tragic" and indefensible" while accusing Democrats of using the incident as an "excuse to drive political narrative" and "dismantle the police departments".